 Cammy Bean’s The Accidental Instructional Designer.
 Now, I think the fact that this book needs to exist is kind of an indictment of our field.
 Do we have accidental surgeons?
 Not to the extent we prepare for them!
 Still, it’s a reality, and Cammy’s done the field a real service in this supremely practical and accessible book.

-Michael Allen’s Guide to eLearning.
+Rethinking eLearning.
 Michael’s got the scientific credibility, the practical experience, a commitment to making things right, and a real knack for simplifying things.
 This book, with it’s SAM and CCAF framework, provides a very good go-to-whoa process for designing learning experiences what will work.

 Practicing Designer:

 Julie Dirksen’s Design for How People Learn is a really accessible introduction to learning science, boiling it down into practical terms as a process for design.
 With great illustrations, it’s an easy but important read.
+I'll also point you to her Talk to the Elephant, which may be even more important, talking about all the reasons courses can't or don't work.

 Cathy Moore's Map It is a very practical, detailed, yet light-hearted look at cutting through the fluff and focusing rabidly on meaningful actions.
 It combines performance consulting with learning design in a very accessible way.